PDE methods in random matrix theory

 \begin{theorem} For each $\lambda\in\mathbb{C},$ the function $S^{\lambda}$ satisfies the first-order, nonlinear differential equation

 subject to the initial condition

 \end{theorem}

-We now see the motivation for making $\lambda$ a parameter rather than a variable for $S$: since $\lambda$ does not appear in the PDE (\ref{additvePDE} ), we can think of solving the same equation for each different value of $\lambda,$ with the dependence on $\lambda$ entering only through the initial conditions.
+This result (with a more general initial condition) was established in Proposition 3.1 of \cite{HZ}.
+We may now see the motivation for making $\lambda$ a parameter rather than a variable for $S$: since $\lambda$ does not appear in the PDE (\ref{additvePDE}), we can think of solving the same equation for each different value of $\lambda,$ with the dependence on $\lambda$ entering only through the initial conditions.

-On the other hand, we see that the regularization parameter $x$ plays a crucial role here as one of the variables in our PDE.
-Of course, we are ultimately interested in letting $x$ tend to zero, but since derivatives with respect to $x$ appear, we cannot merely set $x=0$ in the PDE.
+On the other hand, we see that the regularization parameter $\varepsilon$ plays a crucial role here as one of the variables in our PDE.
+Of course, we are ultimately interested in letting $\varepsilon$ tend to zero, but since derivatives with respect to $\varepsilon$ appear, we cannot merely set $\varepsilon=0$ in the PDE.

-Of course, the reader will point out that, formally, setting $x=0$ in (\ref{additvePDE}) gives $\partial S^{\lambda}(t,0)/\partial t=0,$ because of the leading factor of $x$ on the right-hand side.
-This conclusion, however, is not actually correct, because $\partial S^{\lambda}/\partial x$ can blow up as $x$ approaches zero.
+Of course, the reader will point out that, formally, setting $\varepsilon=0$ in (\ref{additvePDE}) gives $\partial S^{\lambda}(t,0)/\partial t=0,$ because of the leading factor of $\varepsilon$ on the right-hand side.
+This conclusion, however, is not actually correct, because $\partial S^{\lambda }/\partial\varepsilon$ can blow up as $\varepsilon$ approaches zero.
 Actually, it will turn out that $S^{\lambda}(t,0)$ \textit{is} independent of $t$ when $\left\vert \lambda\right\vert >\sqrt{t},$ but not in general.